kevinfrei/ErgoBlue/README.md

 * Add an LED or two or three to indicate layer/mode stuff: There's a nice spot for it where the LCD screen went on the Infinity...
 * Upload my Fusion360 project for the wood case
+* Maybe add an OLED screen?
+I kinda miss that from my Infinity ErgoDox.
+There's a little 128x32 doodad from AdaFruit for pretty cheap that looks like it just attaches, but it's not clear to me if it eats all my GPIO pins or not...

+### Known issues / bugs / TODO's
+* The right hand side battery doesn't seem to update after boot.
+Weird.
+* I'd like to add key sequences as a base capability.
+It'll be a little clunky, because I think doing so inline will be prohibitive.
+* I should make sure that I'm consistent with trailing underscores indicating a full keycode, rather than something that needs to be used in a KEY() or MOD() macro.

 **Useful links**